-We’re told January is a dismal and depressing month, but it doesn’t have to be that way.
-Here at the Trust we believe there can be something good in every day, and you can find that something with a trip to your local canal or river.
+It's not just January that can be dull and depressing, but it doesn’t have to be that way.
+Here at the Trust, we believe there can be something good in every day, and you can find that something with a visit to your local canal or river.

 Small changes can make a big difference.
 Instead of staring gloomily out of the window, immerse yourself in the beautiful world of our canals.
 Take a 360 trip along the Regent’s Canal, take a look around Braunston or soar over the stunning Pontcysyllte Aqueduct.

 Our canals and rivers are glorious places to walk in the winter and we have 2,000 miles of pedestrian-friendly towpaths for you to explore.
 Wrap up warm and you’ll quickly discover the benefits of a waterside walk.
 Maybe you’ll come across a welcoming pub or café to help banish the blues even further away.